rehpotsirhc21/shop-till-you-drop/README.md

 YouTube: https://www.youtube.com/watch?v=W1W4KqS5SFE
 ## Resources
 - the config file was not working as it was set up in the starter code.
 I've been having issues with how the modules have set it up as well. https://stackoverflow.com/questions/42335016/dotenv-file-is-not-loading-environment-variables
+- I used various websites I found on google, youtube and our module work for this week and previous weeks.

+## Comments
+I found this project to be diffcult.
+I still do not feel comfortable on the back end.
+When i approached this- I was a deer in the headlights and required a lot of googling.
+I do not feel like I could apply this to anything more complex (e.g the Sudkou project we looked at in office hours)